Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 vim /home/automation/plays/inventory
 ```

-> Create the inventory with following contents
+> Create the inventory with following contents, this step is part of your exam

 ```
 [proxy]